Kavyapriyakp/Program-GUI/README.md

 ## User Guide

-## Installation Dependencies / Development Setup
+## Installation of Dependencies / Development Setup

+###Pre-requisites

 <div align="justify">

 The code is developed with Python ver. and `pip` ver. in Windows OS and is tested on Ubuntu OS.
 The necessary packages and frameworks can be installed from the *Requirements* directory.
 However, one can follow the below mentioned steps to do the same.

 Installing the necessary packages and depencies is a pre-requisite.
 The setup itself varies according to the OS, though the code is really the same.
 Yet, the GUI is builded with different libraries in runtime, hence it results in differrent appearances of the same GUI accroding to OSs.